philc/vimium/CONTRIBUTING.md

 ### Development tips

- 1. Run `cake autobuild` to watch for changes to coffee files, and have the .js files automatically regenerated
+ 1. Run `./make.js autobuild` to watch for changes to coffee files, and have the .js files automatically regenerated

 ### Running the tests